Please Read the Following Information Carefully.

 Retirement Advisor allows you to enter profile and financial information related to your personal and financial situation.
 This information can include salary, age, state of residence, spouse/partner assets, dependents, retirement accounts, retirement income streams, social security retirement benefits, and risk preferences.

 Your current or most recent salary is the basis for your estimated retirement need, contribution amounts and social security benefits.
 All of these combined factors have a material impact on the advice you receive.
-Morningstar Investment Management uses a proprietary salary curve to more accurately modeling earnings growth.
-This curve models earnings growth similar to a Mincer curve, but employing data derived from the Panel Study on Income Dynamics.
+The salary growth is projected using long-term inflation projections from Morningstar Investment Management’s Capital Market Assumptions.
+These Assumptions are updated annually.

 Desired Retirement Income